 How to be a Conscious Investor

-There used to be a time when practicing meditation or yoga, or being spiritual was “woo-woo.”
+There used to be a time when yoga, meditation and being spiritual was considered “woo-woo.”

 But those days are over.

-It turns out a hippie is just someone who sees through the bullshit of society.
-They are good at following the money, standing up for their values and living life on their own terms, not those of greater society.
+It turns out a hippie is just someone who sees through the bullshit.
+Hippies are good at following the money, standing up for their values and living life on their own terms, not those of the greater society.

 Hippies are conscious.